Saturday, April 25, 2026

 Why location is not a neutral question

-Salt Lake City is also a particular case.
+Salt Lake City, however, is a particular case.
 Utah’s congressional delegation and state government have, across multiple administrations, pursued litigation, legislation, and resolutions seeking the transfer of federal public lands to state ownership or the reduction of federal land-management authority.
 That is not a claim about individuals.
 It is a matter of public votes and filed lawsuits.
 Locating the operational center of the National Forest System inside the immediate political and media environment of officials whose stated positions run counter to the agency’s organic mandate is a structural choice with predictable consequences.
 The closest elected representatives, the closest local press, and the closest civic networks would all be oriented toward a particular position on whether the agency should retain the lands it manages at all.

 You can call this a feature or a bug depending on where you stand.
 But you cannot call it neutral.